On spectral asymptotic of quasi-exactly solvable quartic: Introduction

-Although the latter expression apriory determines a rational function, $YV_n$ is in fact a polynomial of degree $\binom {n+1}{2}$, see e.g. \cite{Tan}.
+Although the latter expression a priori determines a rational function, $Q_n$ is in fact a polynomial of degree $\binom {n+1}{2}$, see e.g. \cite{Tan}.
 The importance of Yablonskii-Vorob'ev polynomials is explained by the fact that all rational solutions of the second Painlev\'e equation

 are presented in the form